edgegap/edgegap-mcp/README.md

 ## Tools

 Ten tools, listed in the order they fall along the golden path.
+The same ten in both modes.

 | Tool | Mutating | What it's for |
 | --- | --- | --- |